 ‘The hunt is on.
 And you’re the prey.’

-Dinosaur Hotel is a 2021 British action horror film about a survival game that pits prehistoric monsters against its contestants.
+Dinosaur Hotel is a 2021 British monster movie about a survival game that pits prehistoric monsters against its contestants.

 Directed and photographed by Jack Peter Mundy (War of the Monsters; Amityville Cornfield aka Amityville Scarecrow) from a screenplay written by Shannon Holiday.
 Produced by prolific Scott Jeffrey (director of Rats Reborn; Bad Nun: Deadly Vows; Don’t Speak; Cupid; ClownDoll) and visual effects designer Rhys Waterfield (Dragon Fury).